ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/buffalo-mills.md

 {{% fig "mills-family/buffalo/1935-11-27-The-Buffalo-News-buffalo-ny-p10" "350" /%}}

-As for identifying the remaining photographs, I will be assuming that most likely, these photographs are, either first degree relatives of either James D. Warren or his second wife Mary (Mills) Warren, or are married to one of those first degree relatives.
-Although I will be considering all of these candidates in my analysis, I will acknowledge that the fact these photographs are in a Mills family collection would seem to imply that these photographs are more likely to be people on the Mills side of the family than the Warren side.

-The clearest evidence for dating the photographs comes from the inclusion of Civil War tax stamps on several of the photographs, such as appears on James D. Warren's above:
+The clearest evidence for dating the remaining portraits comes from the inclusion of Civil War tax stamps on several, such as appears on James D. Warren's above:

 <figure>
 <blockquote>